upamaInBits/qa-case-studies/README.md

 A collection of hands-on QA testing projects demonstrating testing practices across web applications, APIs, databases, and system workflows.

-This repository showcases my ability to think like a QA engineer—identifying edge cases, validating system behavior, and ensuring data integrity across multiple layers of an application.

 ---

 ## What This Repository Covers